 The summer is so fun!
 You get to spend time outside with your kids, and that’s even more fun when you introduce water.
+I even get to try out that luxury swimwear I was saving for.
 But yikes, with that comes the stress of keeping them safe.
 It takes all of the excitement away when you’re made to feel that you need an extra set of eyes on your tots around any type of water source.
 And if you plan on getting on a boat, forget about it; my anxiety levels goes to 11, and I’m on high alert the entire time.
 The day usually ends with me wondering why my neck and shoulders are in agonizing pain.
 Were all of my muscles in a vice grip along with my nerves?
 That’s no way to spend the summer.

 My solution has always been to force my girls to wear uncomfortable life vests.
 You know the kind – plastic-y with a seam right around the collar that stabs the neck.
 The material not only sticks to skin, but it essentially forms a straitjacket.
 Without fail, there’s a lot of argument when I make my kids put them on, then some sort of negotiation during which I agree to bottomless ice cream sundaes…that they later throw up.
 Did I say summer is fun?